Take Five: Adios summer | Financial Post - Up News Info

 Popular reflation trades like small-cap stocks have suffered and fund managers say stock picking has got tougher. – GRAPHIC-After summer of stock market highs, signs of unease emerge

-(Reporting by Lewis Krauskopf in NEW YORK, Tom Westbrook in SINGAPORE, Sujata Rao, Saikat Chatterjee and Dhara Ranasinghe in LONDON; Compiled by Dhara Ranaasinghe; Editing by Giles Elgood)
+(Reporting by Lewis Krauskopf in NEW YORK, Tom Westbrook in SINGAPORE, Sujata Rao, Saikat Chatterjee and Dhara Ranasinghe in LONDON; Compiled by Dhara Ranasinghe; Editing by Giles Elgood)

 Advertisement